-(c) How does it make you feel to know that this great and awesome God lives among us?

-1. Possibly, your students will say that Jesus Christ is the most powerful person they know.
+- (c) How does it make you feel to know that this great and awesome God lives among us? - 1.
+Possibly, one of your students will say that Jesus Christ is the most powerful person they know.
 If not, you need to suggest that answer.
-This might also be a good time, at the beginning of the study, to explain to your student that, although God is a spirit, He has a personality and other characteristics of a person.

-2. Omnipotent: omni means all; potent means power.
+This might also be a good time, at the beginning of the study, to explain to your students that, although God is a spirit, He has a personality and other characteristics of a person. - 2.
+Omnipotent: omni means all; potent means power.